 Are you interested in starting a business in Chile?
-Although opening a business in a foreign country might seem complicated, there are actually several ways you can form the company you want in Chile.
+Although opening a business in a foreign country might seem complicated, there are actually several ways you can register the company you want in Chile.

 You could team up with a Chilean native, try to work with a local company, obtain a work visa in Chile or form your own company.
 With specialist advice from our legal team, we go over what you need to know and how you can get your business up-and-running in Chile!